 1780: With the fall of Charleston, South Carolina, on May 12, 1780, the British captured 49 ships and 120 boats of various kinds.
 The frigates Boston and Ranger were taken into British service, but most of the other vessels were scuttled.

 1781: HMS Thetis, 32 guns, was wrecked entering the careening area at Saint Lucia Bay on May 12, 1781.
+She was launched in 1773 and was of the fifth rate.
 (Note: Saint Lucia is an independent country and is one of the Windward Islands, in the eastern Caribbean Sea on the boundary with the Atlantic Ocean.
 It is part of the chain of islands known as the Lesser Antilles, and is located north/northeast of the island of Saint Vincent, northwest of Barbados and south of Martinique.)

 The Thetis was launched in 1773 and was a frigate of the fifth rate.
 Fifth-rate ships served as fast scouts or independent cruisers and included a variety of gun arrangements.
 The fifth rates of the 1750s generally carried a main battery of twenty-six 12-pounders on the upper deck, with six 6-pounders on the quarterdeck and forecastle (a few carried extra 6-pounders on the quarterdeck) to give a total rating of 32-guns.
 Larger fifth rates introduced during the late 1770s carried a main battery of twenty-six or twenty-eight 18-pounders, also with smaller guns (6-pounders or 9-pounders) on the quarterdeck and forecastle.
 Tonnage ranged from 700 to 1450 tons, with crews of 215 to 294 men.